anthony-anania/workout/README.md

 2.Download python3.10 with homebrew

-    -brew install python@3.10
+    - `brew install python@3.10`

-3.cd backend of this repo
+3.cd `/backend` of this repo

 4. run following commands(MacOS):

-    -which python3.10
+    -`which python3.10`

+    This extracts the path to python3.10, make sure you save it

-    -${PATH_TO_PYTHON_3.10}/python3.10 -m venv venv
+    -`PATH/TO/PYTHON_3.10/python3.10 -m venv venv`

-    -source venv/bin/activate
+    -`source venv/bin/activate`

-    -pip3 install -r requirements.txt
+    -`pip3 install -r requirements.txt`

-5. Backend server should run, make sure your 5000 port is not being used for something else.
+6. Backend server should run, make sure your 5000 port is not being used for something else.

-6. (On Google Chrome) : Once on the website, click the settings button on the left of the url -> site settings -> Camera -> Allow
+7. (On Google Chrome) : Once on the website, click the settings button on the left of the url -> site settings -> Camera -> Allow